TOD-theses/paper-T-RACE/main.typ

 We denote a transaction execution as $sigma arrow.r^T sigma prime$, implicitly letting the block environment correspond to the transaction’s block.
 Furthermore, we denote the state change by a transaction $T$ as $Delta_T$, with $pre(Delta_T) = sigma$ being the world state before execution and $post(Delta sigma_T) = sigma prime$ the world state after the execution of $T$.

-We denote a transaction execution as $sigma arrow.r^T sigma prime$, implicitly letting the block environment correspond to the transaction’s block.
-Furthermore, we denote the state change by a transaction $T$ as $Delta_T$, with $pre(Delta_T) = sigma$ being the world state before execution and $post(Delta sigma_T) = sigma prime$ the world state after the execution of $T$.

 #change[$Delta_T$ definition is now about relative changes.]

 For two state changes $Delta_T_A$ and $Delta_T_B$, we say that $Delta_T_A = Delta_T_B$ if the relative change of the values is equal.
 Formally, let $Delta_T_A = Delta_T_B$ be true if and only if: